“The food was awful. My ex used to make that dish really well, why can’t you?”

 This can happen even when it’s someone you’ve never met – they might tell you all the wonderful things they liked about their ex, or mention the things their ex did better than you.
 This can start out very subtle – little off-hand comments here and there, that doesn’t worry you too much.
 Then it can escalate to more overt comparisons.
 The goal here is usually to make you jealous.

-They may also use triangulation with an ex they didn’t like.
-In this case the strategy is a little different – the narcissist might talk about an ex in very negative terms, making it very clear that this is someone they don’t like or respect at all.
+They may also use it with an ex they didn’t like.
+In this case, the strategy is a little different – the narcissist might talk about an ex in very negative terms, making it very clear that this is someone they don’t like or respect at all.
 Then, they’ll compare you to them.
-The aim in this case is to shame you for being or doing something similar to their ex.
+The aim, in this case, is to shame you for being or doing something similar to their ex.

-The golden child is idealised, and the narcissistic parent may see them as their heir apparent – a close extension of themselves.
+The golden child is idealized, and the narcissistic parent may see them as their heir apparent – a close extension of themselves.
 The scapegoat is the opposite.
-They can do very little right, and regularly find themselves at the receiving end of criticisms, complaints, and unfavourable comparisons with the golden child.
+They can do very little right and regularly find themselves at the receiving end of criticisms, complaints, and unfavorable comparisons with the golden child.

 Narcissist triangulation in the workplace

-Narcissistic leaders in the workplace may use triangulation to foster a chaotic, toxic environment amongst their staff.
+Narcissistic leaders in the workplace may use it to foster a chaotic, toxic environment amongst their staff.